-)
+STATE SPACE ALLOWANCE STANDARDS FOR LEASED SPACE 1313.21

+(Revised and Renumbered 11/2020

-The RESD is responsible for developing and implementing planning and design standards and determining space needs for state The following table delineates the maximum space allowances and space types for each job category.
+The RESD is responsible for developing and implementing planning and design standards and determining space needs for state leased facilities.
+The following table delineates the maximum space allowances and space types for each job category.
 The allowances indicate net square feet and do not include space for circulation and special requirements outside the office/workstation space.
 These standards are general guidelines and can be modified and developed to meet specific job requirements of individual agencies and their employees.

-Once an agency’s design standards and space allocations have been developed and approved by .
+Once an agency’s design standards and space allocations have been developed and approved by RELPS, any modifications must be reviewed and approved by RELPS.

-(Continued)1)
+(Continued) STATE SPACE ALLOWANCES STANDARDS 1313.21 (Cont.
+1)

-(Revised
+(Revised 8/2020)

+State Space Allowance Maximum Net Square Feet by Space Type Classification